Freshman Application Instructions

 May 1: Exceptional Educational Opportunities/Educational Opportunity Fund (EEO/EOF) Program Application Deadline (Fall semester admission only).

-June 1: National Decision Day - Tuition Deposit Deadline Extended.
+June 1: Kean Decision Day - Tuition Deposit Deadline Extended.

 STEP 1: Complete a Kean University Online Application